nullsurface/auto-enterprise/README.md

 # auto-enterprise

-Automating Tests on Linux are dead-easy, everything can be configured from the command line.
+Automating Wi-Fi Enterprise tests on Linux is dead-easy, everything can be configured from the command line.
 MacOS takes a different approach.

 ## Features